-The November 2016 meeting returns to Wyboston Lakes.
-It will commence with lunch at 12.30pm on the Monday and will finish at around 3:30pm on the Tuesday.
+Bookings for the April 2017 meeting are now open.
+The meeting returns to Oxfordshire, commencing with lunch at 12.30pm on the Monday and will finish at around 3:30pm on the Tuesday.

 Young Engineer Sponsorship: The ARMMS RF & Microwave Society offers sponsorship to young engineers (28 or below) who have papers accepted for presentation.
 Sponsorship is £100 cash plus free attendance (including conference dinner and overnight accommodation).
 Potential candidates should identify themselves as eligible at time of submission and state their date of birth.
 This offer is limited to a maximum of 2 places per meeting.